Popular destinations in Thailand

 Phuket Island

-Phuket is a combination of many cultures that have left their marks on this island, which is located on the sea commerce route between China and India.
-It’s still the wealthiest region in Thailand because of the allure of its amiably amazing beaches and crystal-clear seas.
+Phuket is popular because of the allure of its amiably amazing beaches and crystal-clear seas.
 The amazing island in Thailand is home to a variety of hotels, from the most opulent to more modest establishments, and is connected to the Thai mainland by a small causeway.
 Long stretches of beaches are broken up by limestone cliffs and mangrove tree forests.
-There are still lesser-known spots to explore, despite the fact that it may be fairly commercial.
+Phuket is also often the final stop in Thailand where tourists will enjoy and relax on the beautiful beaches of this island.

 Krabi

-The representation of a longtail boat with brilliantly colored sails anchored in blue sea that symbolizes Thailand?
-It was probably taken from one of Krabi’s distinctive karst islands.
-The province, which extends along the southeast coast of Thailand, transitions from a dense inner forest to sandy beaches that slowly decline into bathwater-warm sea.
-More than 150 limestone islands that are covered by foamy patches of vegetation and bordered by marshes are scattered out into the Andaman Sea.
+Krabi is extended along the southeast coast of Thailand, transitions from a dense inner forest to sandy beaches that slowly decline into bathwater-warm sea.
+Coming here, you will see more than 150 limestone islands that are covered by foamy patches of vegetation and bordered by marshes scattered out into the Andaman Sea.

 My name is Tu Dao (Jason), CEO & Founder of Style Travel.
 I understand that traveling to any country with differences in language and culture can be a bit difficult, especially for those who are visiting that country for the first time.
 Therefore, I would like to share news and experiences about tourism in the hope that it will be helpful for your trip in Asia.
 I hope you and your family will have a good experience while traveling to our countries.
 Safe and happy travel!